-A URI can be caused by many different viruses.
-Your child may have caught the virus from another person or got it from touching something with the virus on it.
+Many different viruses can cause colds.
+The infection spreads when viruses are passed to others by sneezing, coughing, or personal contact.
+Your baby may have caught the virus from another person or from touching something with the virus on it.

 What are the symptoms?